Birrellc/Navigating-Newcastle/README.md

 - [Youtube](https://www.w3schools.com/) - Used as a general resource for help with code.
 - [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes.
 - [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - Used to create my **README.md** & **Testing.md** files.
-- [Grammarly(unofficial)](https://marketplace.visualstudio.com/items?itemName=znck.grammarly) - A plugin for VSCode which I used to check the grammar and spelling for my README.md & testing.md docs.
 - [BrowserStack](https://www.browserstack.com) - Used to test my website with the Safari browser.
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to check accessabilty and SEO scores for the website.
 - [Code Institute](https://codeinstitute.net/) - Main source of coding knowledge and project was heavily based of their course material.